Paris to Strasbourg by train Paris to Strasbourg by train

 • Options include Global Pass or One Country Pass, with varying coverage

-• Reservation fees are an additional cost
+• Reservation fees are an additional fee on top of the pass price

 • Booking ahead is recommended, especially during busy travel periods